 Administrative Office 1510 E. Flower St. Phoenix, AZ 85014 hov.org A not-for-profit organization ANNOUNCEMENTS Bereavement services Hospice of the Valley provides bereavement support for up to 13 months following the death of your loved one.
 Virtual support groups and telephonic or virtual grief counseling support are available.
-Information can be found at hov.org/grief-support-groups, or by calling (602) 530-6970.
-Special group for the newly bereaved "Gone from our Sight, Never from Our Hearts" If you have recently suffered the death of a loved one and would benefit from sharing with other adults who are also newly bereaved, this might be the right group for you.
+Information can be found at <a href="https://hospic.com/hospic.co Special group for the newly bereaved "Gone from our Sight, Never from Our Hearts" If you have recently suffered the death of a loved one and would benefit from sharing with other adults who are also newly bereaved, this might be the right group for you.
 For more information, call (602) 636-5390 or visit hov.org/grief-support-groups.
-New Song Center for Grieving Children New Song Center for Grieving Children, a program of Hospice of the Valley, provides grief support groups for children, youth, young adults and adults.
-Support groups are currently being offered for all age groups virtually and in-person in Gilbert, Scottsdale and North Phoenix, at no cost to participants. - "Enduring Ties" is an evening support group for families that have experienced the death of a minor child.
-There is also a support group for grandparents grieving the death of a grandchild. - "Luz del Corazón" is a support group program for families whose first language is Spanish and who have experienced any type of loss through death.
-For more information, call (480) 951-8985 or (602) 776-6789 (Spanish), email info@newsoncenter.org or view newsongcenter.org.
-Additional resources are available at https://hov.org/our-care/grief-support/.
+Healing from Loss Bereavement Retreat Join us on Saturday, Oct.
+19, for a full day of in-depth workshops facilitated by Hospice of the Valley's experienced bereavement counselors.
+Registration required; space limited to 50 participants.
+For more information, email pjohnson1@hov.org or call (602) 530-6970.
+Generously sponsored by Banner Health Foundation.
+New Song Center for Grieving Children New Song Center for Grieving Children, a program of Hospice of the Valley, provides grief support groups for children, youth, young adults, and adults.
+Support groups are currently being offered in person for all age groups in Peoria, Gilbert, Scottsdale, and Central and North Phoenix, at no cost to participants.
+"Enduring Ties" is an evening support group for families who have experienced the death of a minor child.
+"Luz del Corazón" is a support group program for families whose first language is Spanish and who have experienced any type of loss through death.
+New Song Center provides one-on-one counseling for brothers and sisters grieving the death of a sibling and for young children following the death of a parent.
+For more information, call (480) 951-8985 or (602) 776-6789 (Spanish), email info@newsongcenter.org or view newsongcenter.org.